laurent22/joplin/readme/api/references/rest_api.md

 # Item type IDs

-Item type IDs might be refered to in certain object you will retrieve from the API.
-This is the correspondance between name and ID:
+Item type IDs might be referred to in certain object you will retrieve from the API.
+This is the correspondence between name and ID:

 Name | Value
 ---- | -----